 The directors of the graduate programs work individually with each applicant to ensure sound educational planning.
-College transcripts, references and personal essays are all indicators of an individual's ability to work successfully in college programs; they are important factors in the admission decision.
+College transcripts, references, and personal essays are all indicators of an individual's ability to work successfully in college programs; they are important factors in the admission decision.
+See individual program descriptions for more details.